renepacchaux/huntington-bank-pavilion/README.md

 ## Navigating Northerly Island

-I was eager to see the conclusion ofthis project.
+I was eager to see the conclusion of this project.
 We had two weeks to finish.

 ### Project Challenge